aethant/vanilla-css/README.md

 ### Download
 Ready to try Vanilla CSS?
 Follow these simple steps
-1. Create a file - vanilla.css
+* Step 1 - Create a file - vanilla.css
-2. Add the following line to the top
+* Step 2 - Add the following line to the top
 ```
 /* my vanilla css */
 ```
-3. Bam!
+* Step 3 - Bam!
 Bob's your uncle!
 Now you're ready to fill in the rest of that page with Vanilla CSS!

 ### Examples
 *Element Selector* - Make a `<p>` tag red